wp-plugins/wplr-sync/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.7 =
+* Add: Undo function available.
+* Info: This is in preparation for the future version of the Lightroom plugin.

 = 0.6 =
 * Fix: Many WP images linked to same LR image?
 They now all update, instead of only the first one previously.